“Did I get the best value?”Individuals ask this question every time they buy something.

 - Order quality is consistent throughout goods and services, meeting expectations.

-- Budgets are never exceed, and effective use of allocated funds are easily confirmed.
+- Budgets are never exceeded, and effective use of allocated funds is easily confirmed.

 - Total cost of ownership is noticeably reduced for all purchased goods and services.

-- Staff are motivated and able to complete their workflows clearly and efficiently.
+- Staff is motivated and able to complete their workflows clearly and efficiently.

 Are you in the process of drafting a procurement plan?